 If they do not agree to surgery, or are not indicated as ideal candidates, their options are incredibly limited and will usually involve other extreme risks, such as multiple epidural injections or long-term pharmaceutical therapy at the cost of overall wellness.

-There are no easy solutions for patients facing surgical consultation.
+There are no easy solutions for patients facing surgical consultation for back pain.

-We know that the tone of this essay paints a grim picture.
+We know that the tone of this essay paints a grim picture of surgical consultation for back pain.
 However, there are already dozens of articles on this topic elsewhere on the web that do not provide any real guidance or cautions for patients facing a surgeon’s evaluation.
 We just needed to provide a balanced and realistic view of this highly important topic, especially since so many of our readers write to us with negative experiences arising from these vital surgical consults.

 Many spinal surgeons are excellent and will never place their financial aspirations above the best path for their beloved patients.
 Others are average and will often perform procedures that they know have little hope of providing a cure, as long as the patient seems to desire the operation.
 Some surgeons are ruthless and will virtually trick, intimidate or otherwise coerce patients into completely unnecessary operations that might injure or kill.
 Unfortunately, it is difficult to know which type of surgeon a given provider truly is on any given day until it may be too late to do anything about it.